thisismetis/Metis_Fundamentals/README.md

 or large scale data project?
 Check out our [**Cloud computing setup guidelines**](./cloud_computing).
 You are most likely to benefit from this if you are taking the *Introduction to Data Engineering* or *Deep Learning Fundamentals* course, but it may be generally helpful for machine learning modules such as *Machine Learning Classification* or *Natural Language Processing and Unsupervised Learning*, especially if you are working with a very large dataset.

+---

+### Repo Issues

+At Metis, we aim to keep our course content as error-free and seamlessly functional as possible, frequently reviewing and refining it.
+While we expect that you will find few issues when navigating and using our course repos (either on GitHub or locally), we know we're not perfect.
+If you encounter issues, it can help you, your peers, future students, and us if you let us know about them by using this [google form](https://docs.google.com/forms/d/e/1FAIpQLSde-RqyXVR-UXvMbhZSp068__rw--36hrLGPsqtp-XJUDWh5g/viewform?usp=sf_link).